Van Hunt

-Van Hunt (born March 8, 1970) is an American singer, songwriter, multi-instrumentalist and record producer.
+Van Hunt Jr. (born March 8, 1970) is an American singer, songwriter, multi-instrumentalist and record producer.
 He released his debut album, Van Hunt, in 2004, and a follow-up, On the Jungle Floor, in 2006, both on Capitol Records.
 He won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals for appearing on the tribute version of the Sly & the Family Stone song, "Family Affair", in 2007.
-He transitioned to Blue Note Records where his 2008 album, Popular, was shelved and would not be released until 2017.
+He transitioned to Blue Note Records where his 2008 album, Popular, was shelved and was not released until 2017.
 He self-released the compilation album Use in Case of Emergency in 2009.

 Early life

-Hunt was born in Dayton, Ohio.
+Hunt was born in Dayton, Ohio and grew up with a single mother.
 His father, Van Hunt Sr., was a friend of Ohio Players drummer Jimmy "Diamond" Williams.
 Hunt took up the drums at age 7, and saxophone at the age of 8, later adding bass and keyboards.
 Guitar was the last instrument he learned to play; he played guitar in a rock band called Royalty.
-Hunt moved to Arlington, Texas for a short time before relocating to Atlanta, Georgia in 1996 to attend Morehouse College, where he studied English, but soon dropped out.
+Hunt lived in Arlington, Texas for a short time before moving to Atlanta in 1996 to attend Morehouse College, where he studied English, but soon dropped out.
 In Atlanta, he started producing a few hip-hop demos for Atlanta rappers in order to pay bills.
 Hunt met up-and-coming record producers and artists like Dallas Austin, Jermaine Dupri and TLC through his work on demos.